Potato Gratin with White Cheddar, Thyme, and Rosemary

 - Top with the rest of the potatoes.
 Gently press down to even the layers.
 Pour cream mixture over the potatoes.

 - Sprinkle with the rest of the cheddar.

 - Cover with foil and bake for 1 hour.

-- Uncover and bake 30 minutes more or until potatoes are tender and the gratin is golden brown and bubbling.
+- Uncover and bake 30 minutes more or until potatoes are tender. the gratin is golden brown and bubbling, and liquid is absorbed.

 - Cool for 10 minutes before cutting into squares and serving.
 I like to finish with black truffle salt from AZ's GoLbSalt.